 Most remarkably, this icosahedrally-symmetric (soccer-ball-like/”Bucky-ball”-like) structure can form spontaneously: one simply has to mix the purified RNA molecules and purified capsid proteins under the right conditions of pH and ionic strength and a virus forms that is infectious and indistinguishable from those found in infected plants.
 By changing these solution conditions, and replacing the viral RNA by non-viral RNA (and even by synthetic anionic polymers) and replacing the wildtype capsid protein by genetically- and/or chemically- modified forms of it, we are able to learn a lot about the fundamental physical chemistry of this biological process – the formation of an infectious virus, and also to prepare well-characterized and effective gene delivery systems.

 The effect of polyvalent cations, e.g., spermidine (3+) and spermine (4+), on the organization of (double-stranded, ds) DNA has been well studied for many decades, both experimentally and theoretically.
 It is now well understood that these cations – in addition to contributing to the usual screening of self-repulsion – mediate a DNA self-attraction, arising from the breakdown of the mean-field (Poisson-Boltzmann) approximation.
 As a consequence, DNA undergoes a first-order/discontinuous “condensation” at a critical concentration of polyvalent cation.
 No systematic effort has been made to determine whether or not there is an analogue of this transition for (single-stranded, ss) RNA.
 Using dynamic light scattering (DLS) determinations of diffusion coefficients, and electrophoretic gel and analytical ultracentrifugation (AUC) measurements of sedimentation velocities, we are finding that the size of long (viral genome length/kb-long) RNA molecules decreases continuously with spermine concentration, with no evidence of a first-order collapse.
-The significant reduction in size (and effective charge) allows heterologous RNA molecules to packaged in vitro into wildtype virus-like particles, by capsid proteins that otherwise would only be able to accommodate RNA lengths comparable to their own RNA genome.
+The significant reduction in size (and effective charge) allows heterologous RNA molecules to packaged in vitro into wildtype virus-like particles, by capsid proteins that otherwise would only be able to accommodate RNA lengths comparable to their own RNA genes.
+(The In Vitro Packaging of "Overlong" RNA by Spherical Virus-Like Particles; Physical Virology: From State-of-the-Art Research to the Future of Applied Virology

 We use high-resolution cryo-electron microscopy – in particular, asymmetric reconstruction methods, in which no symmetry is assumed – to investigate the structure of single-stranded RNA genes inside a multipartite virus, Brome Mosaic Virus (BMV).
 Multipartite here refers to the fact that the RNA genome consists of two or more (three in this case) molecules, each of which is packaged in a different, otherwise-identical, capsid.
 We study separately each of the three kinds of virions involved and find that the RNA is highly disordered, suggesting a different method of assembly for multipartite viruses compared to the monopartite viruses MS2 and Qβ, which have been shown to have highly ordered genomes within their capsids.
 This can be understood in the context of their differing viral life-cycles, as BMV must package separately each of several different RNA molecules and has been shown to replicate and package them in replication-factories, while MS2 and Qβ depend on “packaging signals” throughout the viral RNA to selectively package their monopartite genomes.